fastoch/NGINX/README.md

   - having a single entry point (the NGINX proxy server) increases the security
   - this also allows for centralized access control, and centralized logging & monitoring

+### Encrypted communication

+- Since we only have one entry point, we can focus all our efforts to securing that one proxy server in all aspects.
+- One important security measure is **encrypted communication**
+- NGINX can handle TLS encryption and decryption
+- front-end will send encrypted data to the proxy

 @5